 What stories are your customers telling about their experiences?
 What are the hopes, fears and goals that motivate them?
 What insights can you draw from their problems and aspirations?

 Shift your perspective to that of your end users or stakeholders and what they value.
 Framing the right problem is the only way to create the right solution.
 Make sense of research by seeing patterns, themes, and larger relationships between the pieces of information.
 Uncover customer insights to reframe problem areas into opportunities.

 For example, in his book Cracking Creativity: The Secrets of Creative Genius, Michael Michalko describes how Toyota asked employees for ideas on how they could become more productive.
-They received few suggestions.
-They reframed the question to: “How can you make your job easier?” and were inundated with ideas.
+They received a few suggestions.
+When they reframed the question to: “How can you make your job easier?” they were inundated with ideas.